 LCD vs. LED Video Walls: What’s the Difference?

-Walk Through of the Pros and Cons of LED Video Walls vs. LCD Video Walls
+Explaining the Pros and Cons of LED Video Walls vs. LCD Video Walls

 One of these choices is deciding between an LCD display or an LED video wall.
 Continue reading to find out more about the basics, as well as the advantages and disadvantages of each solution.